zammad/zammad-admin-documentation/channels/twitter-x/twitter.rst

    *Updated: 08/2023*

-   Please note: currently, we keep naming it "Twitter" or "Twitter/X" in the documentation, as it is the quite common name and for better readability.
+   Please note: Currently, we keep naming it "Twitter" or "Twitter/X" in the documentation, as it is the quite common name and for better readability.
    Of course we mean just "X".